Wexford Co. Animal Shelter closed due to parvovirus

 CADILLAC — Roughly two years after the last outbreak, the Wexford County Animal Shelter was closed Friday due to Canine parvovirus.

+As a result of the closure, the shelter would be unable to accept any animal for a minimum of 14 days.

-While the shelter is closed, animals currently held at the shelter will be monitored by shelter staff and veterinary staff for any signs they are infected with the virus, according to the press release.
-During the closure, shelter staff also will clean and sanitize to rid the building of the virus, the press release said.
+While closed, animals currently held at the shelter will be monitored by shelter staff and veterinary staff for any signs of the illness, according to the press release.
+During the closure, shelter staff also are cleaning and sanitizing the building, the press release said.

+Wexford County Sheriff Trent Taylor said animal control picked up a stray dog on Thursday and Friday shelter staff believed it was possibly showing signs of the parvovirus.
+The animal was taken to the veterinarian, tested and results showed the dog had parvovirus.
+With the stray dog exposing the shelter to the virus, Taylor said the animal and the building had to be quarantined for 14 days, but if another dog starts showing signs of having parvovirus the quarantine would have to reset.

+"The dog is at the shelter and is being cared for.
+The shelter is being sanitized by staff and volunteers," Taylor said.
+"We are hoping for a positive outcome and we are hoping no other dogs show signs of parvovirus."

 The last time the shelter was closed due to the parvovirus was in 2017.